SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/phonics/suprasegmental-phonics.md

 Foot-based metre is metre based on stanzas, lines and feet.
 A stanza is a metrical suprasegmental unit consisting of n lines.
 A line is a metrical suprasegmental unit consisting of n feet.
-A <greek number>metre is a metre where the lines are <number>feet long
+A <greek number>metre is a metre where the lines are <number>feet long.

 #### scansion representation

 table:system|stress|no stress
 slash & x | / | x

+⟮The vertical bar |⟯ is used to mark ⟮feet⟯ in ⟮scansion⟯.
+⟮the slash⟯ is used to mark ⟮line breaks⟯ in scansion.

 #### type of feet